solidi/hl-mods/workspace/plan/learnings.md

 1. I learned that the three last values in the skeleton model is `pitch`, `roll`, and `yaw`, also known as AZR, AXR, AYR.
 1. The reference in weapons as `m_pPlayer` is not reliable for giving or assessing weapon inventory.
 1. In order to provide a mirror of a left arm in milkshape, copied from a right arm, use the mirror front to back, and allow the attached joint to flip itself naturally when recombining it.
+1. I learned that in order to flip verticies after mirroring front to back, invert the value of pitch (AZR) and roll (AXR).